 In one such case, we successfully enforced a non-compete agreement against our client’s former President who was embezzling from the company and receiving illegal kickbacks from vendors.
 McAlpine, et al. vs. Mountain Accessories, Inc., et al., Superior Court of New Jersey, Chancery Division, Bergen County, Docket No.: C-320-09.
 Click here to read the Amended Complaint that we filed in this shareholder derivative action.
 Ultimately, the case resulted in the entry of a preliminary injunction enforcing a restrictive employment covenant against the company’s ex-president, his criminal conviction, a judgment for restitution, and a settlement which required the ex-president to forfeit his shares in the company.

 Restrictive Covenants NJ Employment Lawyer

 Need assistance in a New Jersey business litigation dispute involving enforcement or defense of a restrictive covenant or non-compete agreement?
-Contact our NJ restrictive covenant litigation attorneys today.
-On of our lawyers will respond to your inquiry within 24-48 hours.
+Contact our NJ law firm today.
+One of our lawyers will respond to your inquiry within 24-48 hours.
 If your matter is urgent, please contact us at (201) 498-0400.

 Serving Northern, Central and Southern New Jersey including Bergen County, Essex County, Hudson County, Mercer County, Middlesex County, Morris County, Passaic County, Somerset County, Union County, and elsewhere in the Garden State.